JPLMLIA/pdsc/README.md

 # Injesting Data

-In order to injest new metadata, the following steps are required:
+In order to ingest new metadata, the following steps are required:

 1. Modify `determine_instrument` in `pds_table.py` to recognize the instrument
 name from the cumulative index label file